-'Outstanding' SAS soldier killed in army training named as Nicholas Kahotea
+'Outstanding' SAS soldier killed in army training accident named as Nicholas Kahotea

 Kahotea successfully completed NZSAS selection and Cycle of Training and was badged as a NZSAS operator in December 2014.

-"He saw operational service in Afghanistan, and was awarded NZOSM, NZDSM (RF), NZGSM and NATO ISAF (Afghanistan) medals," Boswell said.
+"He saw operational service in Afghanistan, and was awarded NZOSM, NZDSM (RF), NZGSM and Nato ISAF (Afghanistan) medals," Boswell said.

 "He was a consummate professional, who was known for his dedication and reliability – always upholding our core values in every endeavour.